Quality, Local Suspension repairs

 Is Your Ride Starting To Get Rough?

-The suspension is the key part in providing stable handling of your car, absorbing energy from bumps on the road, and keeping your tires on the ground.
+The suspension plays the most important role in providing stable and safe handling of your car, absorbing the energy from road bumps and keeping your tires firmly on the ground.
 Our goal is to not only keep you safe on the road, but to keep you comfortable as well.

-During our suspension inspection, our mechanics will inspect all major systems & parts relating to your suspension, including:
+Our suspension inspection includes all major systems & components related to your suspension including:

 Drivetrain Parts